NeeyiOla/POWER_BI_PROJECTS_PORTFOLIO/Contoso_Sale_Channel_Analysis/README.md

 This project resolves these issues by delivering a suite of Power BI dashboards with intuitive visualizations and actionable metrics.

 # Stakeholder Engagement
-## Target Stakeholder
+### Target Stakeholder

 - Executives (Sales, Marketing, Finance)
 - Regional Managers
-- Channel Analysts
 - Product Strategy Teams

-# Use Cases
+### Use Cases

-- Compare YoY channel performance
-- Optimize product mix and catalog strategies
+- Sales channel analysis that identify channels KPI's highlighting Total sales with YoY channel performance, breakdown products across all channel and monthly sales trends of across each channel.
+- identifying top performing Brand name for each sale channel, what sales products contributed to it, and brand name performance across sales location.
-- Localize marketing based on regional sales behavior
+- Localise marketing based on regional sales behavior
 - Evaluate channel-specific ROI and margin performance

-# Stakeholder Stories
+### Stakeholder Stories

 - "As a Channel Manager, I need to see which channels are underperforming YoY so I can act quickly."
 - "As a Marketing Head, I want to know which products have the best margins in each region."
 - "As an Executive, I need to see overall sales, profitability, and performance trends in one dashboard."

-# Acceptance Criteria
+### Acceptance Criteria

 - Clear display of KPIs: Overall and top 5 brand Total Sales, Profit Margin, YoY Changes
 - Filters for year, region, channel